FreshRSS/FreshRSS/docs/en/users/11_website_scraping.md

 ### Get the JSON dotted path

-Suppose the JSON to which you are subscribing (or scraping) looks like this:
+Suppose the JSON to which you are subscribing to (or scraping) looks like this:

 ```json
 {